 Sfeedback is like speed dating for giving and receiving positive feedback.
 Team members are paired with each other to give and receive feedback in quick (10 minute) remote sessions.
 It takes some preparation to ensure everything runs smoothly but the benefits are worth it.
 Sfeedback can help your team become more comfortable with giving and receiving feedback, and encourage them to incorporate it into their work as they grow in their career.

 It’s important to note that while Sfeedback is great for giving and receiving positive feedback, it’s not the best environment for constructive feedback.
-For more on the best way to facilitate constructive feedback sessions, check out this post.
+Check out this post for more on the best way to facilitate constructive feedback sessions.